FAQ: Seat Belts

 Kids’ seat belt safety can be confusing.
 Our certified child passenger safety technicians (CPSTs) are sharing answers to the questions they get asked the most about kids using seat belts.

-• They are at least 57 inches tall.
+- They are at least 57 inches tall.

-• They can sit with their back against the back of the vehicle seat and their knees bent over the edge of the seat.
+- They can sit with their back and bottom against the vehicle seat.

 Make sure your child is always using both the lap and shoulder belt.
 Kids are known to pull down the shoulder belt or tuck it behind their back for comfort, but this is not a safe way to ride.
 The shoulder belt should always lie across their chest and shoulders, and the lap belt should always lie across their hip bones.

-What about riding in the front seat?
+When can kids ride in the front seat?

 Each state has its own law for when kids can sit in the front.
 However, we recommend keeping kids in the back seat until they are at least 13 years old.
 At this age, most children have reached the appropriate size to ride in the front.
 But no matter their age, the back seat is always the safest place for kids to be in the car.